ManjunathChet/GDB-Tutorial/ex1/README.md

 $3 = 7
 ```

-Depending on where you are in the program, you can "step" through lines of code.
+Depending on where you are in the program, you can move through lines of code.
 After entering a breakpoint, you can traverse the code that follows using `next`.
-This is especially useful because the program continues to execute every line you step
+This is especially useful because the program continues to execute every line you move
 to.

 * To move to the next line, enter `n` or `next`.